 Legacy billing systems and manual processes such as spreadsheets don’t provide the encryption or security features that are mandatory today.
 This leaves you and your customers vulnerable to a cyberattack.
 What’s the answer?
 This is where a cloud-based billing system is instrumental in helping keep data secure and achieve regulatory billing compliance.

-Data Security and Regulatory Compliancy Requires a Billing System Built for Today
+Data Security and Regulatory Compliance Require a Billing System Built for Today

-Does your billing system support ever changing compliance requirements or the functionality needed for data security?
-If not, read on for the five data security and compliancy features that a recurring billing platform needs to provide.
+Does your billing system support ever-changing compliance requirements or the functionality needed for data security?
+If not, read on for the five data security and compliance features that a recurring billing platform needs to provide.

 PCI DSS specifies security requirements for businesses related to credit card transactions.
 This standard covers how organizations should accept, process, store, and transmit cardholder information to prevent fraud and data breaches.